GetDKAN/dkan/README.md

 ## Features

 - Harvesting of data from external catalogs that provide a data.json
-- Dataset metadata and resources @ref metastore "[Metastore]"
+- Dataset metadata and resources
 - Web service API endpoints that allow third party applications to work with the datasets
 - Integration with a decoupled [REACT front end](https://github.com/getdkan/data-catalog-frontend)
 - A datastore to store CSV files and make them queryable through an SQL endpoint.